-- Ensure from October 2015 that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out. - Ensure that they understand through online safety training that technology is a significant component in many safeguarding and wellbeing cases and the additional risks for learners online and continue to the Trinity Academy New Bridge's Online Policy//Mobile and Smart technology (Acceptable use Policy) in the protection of all learners.
-This includes the management of internet access via children's own mobile phones or electronic devices that can allow them unlimited access to the internet without any restrictions using their own data allowance (3G, 4G, 5G).
-It should be clear in Trinity Academy New Bridge's online safety policy/ Mobile and Smart Technology acceptable usage policy/procedure, the expectations of learners regarding their own devices whilst on Trinity Academy New Bridge site and the consequences of any evidence of inappropriate use of the internet.
-This includes not using their mobile phones or smart technology to sexually harass, share indecent images (consensually or non-consensually) and view and share pornography and other harmful content. - Ensure that they remain vigilant whilst visitors are on site and continue to promote the Trinity Academy New Bridge's commitment to keeping children safe through reminding visitors and parents of Trinity Academy New Bridge's appropriate use of personal mobile phones/devices whilst they are on Trinity Academy New Bridge premises.
+- Ensure from October 2015 that there is mandatory reporting to the police in all cases where teachers discover that an act of FGM appears to have been carried out. - Ensure that they understand through online safety training that technology is a significant component in many safeguarding and wellbeing cases and the additional risks for learners online and continue to promote the Trinity Academy Newcastle's Online Safety Policy/ Mobile and Smart Technology (Acceptable Use Policy) in the protection of all This includes the management of internet access via children's own mobile phones or electronic devices that can allow them unlimited access to the internet without any restrictions using their own data allowance (3G, 4G, 5G).
+It should be clear in Trinity Academy Newcastle's policy/Mobile online safety Technology/acceptable usage policy/procedures, the expectations of learners regarding their own devices whilst on Trinity Academy Newcastle site and the consequences of any evidence of inappropriate use of the internet.
+This includes not using their mobile phones or smart technology to sexually harass, share indecent images (consensually or non-consensually) and view and share pornography and other harmful content. - Ensure that they remain vigilant whilst visitors are on site and continue to promote the Trinity Academy Newcastle's commitment to keeping children safe through reminding visitors and parents of Trinity Academy Newcastle's appropriate use of personal mobile phones/devices whilst they are on Trinity Academy Newcastle premises.
 This includes staff understanding and adhering to the Staff Behaviour Policy inclusive of use of mobile phones and electronic devices.

-Trinity Academy New Bridge will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+Trinity Academy Newcastle will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.